-(2) Upon formal request, a student is to be given the possibility to view documents related to his/her Master thesis as well as his/her own examination files in the premises of the Examinations Office.
+(2) Upon formal request, a student is to be given the possibility to view documents related to his/her master's thesis, and his/her own examination files in the premises of the Examinations Office.
 The date for this is set by the Examinations Office.